 ![]() |

-Mora, Silent (1884-1972) Born Louis Jerome McCord, Mora exibited his magic at traveling tent shows , museums, theatres and vaudville houses.
+Mora, Silent (1884-1972) Born Louis Jerome McCord in Allegheny, Pennsylvania, McCord exibited his magic at traveling tent shows , museums, theatres and vaudville houses.
+He was tutored in magic by John Lawrence McKissock.
+When McCord was young he met and became friends with Edward Maro, a successful bandleader and magician.
+McCord reversed the vowels in Maro to create his stage name "Mora".
 Silent Mora had two acts.
 The first was his famous Chinese act which was perfomed silently to music.
-The second was for club dates for which he would wear a tuxedo and used comedy and audiance participation.
-Featured effects included: 4 balls in a net, cone and ball, billiard ball on a fan, bowl vanish, Chinese sticks (which he made himself),vanishing lamp, Chinese strings, and 4 balls and two hats.
+The second was for club dates for which he would wear a tuxedo and used comedy and audience participation.
+Featured effects included: 4 balls in a net, cone and ball, billiard ball on a fan, bowl vanish, Chinese sticks (c.
+1925, using sticks he made for himself),vanishing lamp, Chinese strings, and 4 balls and two hats.
 Mr. Mora also developed a vanish of a billiard ball with a nice wand spin which Dai Vernon later adapted for his own use.
 Jay Leslie remembers: "Silent Mora also invented the appearing Pool Cue, similar in operation to the Walsh cane.
 I have one that was autographed April 10, 1949." |

 |||